tylercrompton/streams/README.rst

 We now have a stream for the Leibniz sequence, but π is the *series*.
 How do we take the sum of an infinite stream of numbers?
-Unfortunately, we can't—at least not without a calculus library.
+Unfortunately, we can't—at least not without calculus.
 So our next best option is to take the sum of some finite number of items.

 To do that, let's create a stream for the partial sums where the item at index ``i`` is the summation of all of the numbers in the sequence up to and